nherment/node-sonic/README.md

 to the top of the decision tree, be recognised as ```[closed]``` and end up being archived.

-This is the behaviour that you want because it makes sure that the data exits the workflow in a 'stable' state (meaning there is no work left un-done)
+This is the behaviour that you want because it makes sure that the data exits the workflow in a 'stable' state (meaning there is no work left to do)

 ### custom actions